 The land based casinos in Michigan are mostly tribal with three commercial private operators, two of which are Las Vegas massive size, whilst the third is a smaller slots and bingo parlor.
 Michigan has approximately 22 casinos in which you’ll find more than 35,056 slots and gaming machines.
 There are a total of 783 table games.

-The minimum age for gambling in Michigan is 18 for charitable, lottery and bingo, whilst it is 18 or 21 depending on the type of casino game.
+The minimum age for gambling in Michigan is 18 for charitable, lottery and bingo, whilst it is 18 or 21 depending on the tribal casino.
+Commercial casinos must set their minimum age at 21.
 The minimum age for sports betting is 21.

 FireKeepers Casino Hotel

 FireKeepers Casino located in Battle Creek, Michigan has a 107,000 square foot casino gambling floor with 2,900 slots, 90 table games, live poker and bingo rooms, and eight restaurants bars and lounges.
 It is one of the most best prepared casinos to take advantage of the legalization of real money online gambling and sports betting.
 Prior to legalization, FireKeepers already had an online betting app.
 This app however was restricted to on-site use only.
 In addition, FireKeepers have created a separate section with it’s own entrance for sports betting.
 Complete with sports bars, mega tv screens, plush chairs and conveniently located sports betting kiosks.
 This casino is truly taking off!